 To reduce the chances of a bacterial infection once you’ve treated the tank’s ammonia, follow these steps:

-- Add active carbon filtration to your angelfish’s tank
+- Add active carbon filtration to the tank.

 Redness Around Gills